Jfortin1/tcgaR/README.md

 grset <- preprocessFunnorm(rgset)
 ```

+For post-normalization statistical analyses, please read the `minfi` package vignette.

 ### 27k array data

 Similarly, we can import 27k data into R using the `methylumi` package.
 For instance, for colon adenocarcinoma (COAD) data, we use